-- KauCC will not immediately fill the instructional dean position (represents academic and CTE programs) and the VCAA will continue to serve in this role until a staffing prioritization plan is collaboratively made based on UH structural decisions.
+- KauCC will not fill the instructional dean position (represents academic and CTE programs) and the VCAA must continue to serve in this role.
 The VCAA also serves as the Early College Coordinator. - Six full-time instructional faculty positions were vacated leading into AY2020-2021. - Through campus actions Academic Affairs has further reduced personnel by seven additional full-time instructional faculty positions for AY2021-2022. - As many as seven more instructional faculty positions will be vacated over the next one to five years through anticipated retirements. - The EIMT program is coordinating a stop out, teach out, and termination in tandem with the retirement plan of the full-time faculty program lead. - Relative to campus size, a loss of fourteen full-time instructional faculty positions is significant.